TimMangan/App-Info/Templates/Template_InstallConfigure.md

 # Installation and Configuration Notes for XXX

 The application is delivered in a setup exe or MSI installer.
+By default it installs to the Progam Files area.

+## Project Evergreen
+Project Evergreen AppTracker does not provide information and sources for installers for this app when last checked. or
+Project Evergreen AppTracker provides information and sources for installers for this app https://stealthpuppy.com/apptracker/#...

 ## EXE based installer